keyserwood/PythonAppleM1/README.md

 > We can only access to python version equal or order to py 3.8.
 I recommand python 3.8.12 as it is a security version known to be reliable.

-You can know check that the python version has changed.
+You can check that the python version has changed.

 ```
 (base) python -V
 ```

-> (base) should appear next to your user name, as it refers to conda environment.
+> (base) should appear next to your user name, as it refers to your conda environment.

 ## 1.3.
 A Minimal Setup for Data science.

-As a data scientist, sometimes I have a csv files to analyze without wanting to create a virtual environment (even if it the pratice I use and recommend for bigger project).
-Big running the following command, you have all the essential package installed at once.
+As a data scientist, sometimes I have a csv files to analyze without wanting to create a virtual environment (even if it the pratice I use and recommend for bigger projects).
+By running the following command, you have all the essential packages installed at once.

 ```
 conda install pandas numpy numba matplotlib seaborn scikit-learn jupyter